 We’ll soon be able to garner more feedback on how patients respond to recommendations and referrals for treatments specifically related to side effects like fertility, pain, lymphedema, sexual dysfunction, or cognitive issues.
 When patients discuss these issues with their healthcare provider, that information will be sent back into the patient’s chart discreetly and tied to a service code.
 Then we’ll be able to track when patients schedule consults as a result of those recommendations which will help us better track adherence and eventual outcomes.

 Sincere thank you to Elaine Warren for taking the time to talk to us about her career in health tech and the origin of SurvivorPlan.
 To learn more about about SurvivorPlan, visit their website here.

 Health tech is a rapidly growing field, and we’re passionate about featuring the female perspective in this industry.
 If you’d like to read about more bad ass women in health tech, be sure to check out a few past installments of this series by clicking here, here, and here.

 Want to learn about more healthcare technology leaders like Elaine?
-Subscribe for updates and never miss a story.
+Subscribe for updates (in the right nav) and never miss a story.